P2GX/maxodiff/docs/setup.md

 See the command's documentation for more options.

 ### MICA dictionary
-To run MaxoDiff with Phenomizer, we must first generate a file that contains the most informative common ancestors for pairs of HPO terms.
+To run maxodiff with Phenomizer, we must first generate a file that contains the most informative common ancestors for pairs of HPO terms.
 See the class ``IcMicaDictLoader``.

-MaxoDiff uses the Phenomizer algorithm to calculate the differential diagnosis; see the original publication for details:
+maxodiff uses the Phenomizer algorithm to calculate the differential diagnosis; see the original publication for details:
 [Clinical diagnostics in human genetics with semantic similarity searches in ontologies](https://pubmed.ncbi.nlm.nih.gov/19800049/)